-Image Classification
+Image Classification with CIFAR-10

-- Implement a custom CNN model
+- A custom CNN model

 image_classification/